 Exceptionally talented students in music and visual arts can now apply for courses at the Sydney Conservatorium of Music and Sydney College of Arts prior to receiving an ATAR.
 Students can receive an early offer based on an audition and interview or by submitting a portfolio of art works and undertaking an interview.
-The offer applies to domestic students wishing to apply for studies in 2021.
+The offer applies to domestic students.

 “This is an opportunity for the most talented music students in the country to join the Sydney Conservatorium of Music as we shift our focus away from Year 12 results and concentrate on giving talented musicians greater certainty around their future,” said Professor Anna Reid, Dean (Sydney Conservatorium of Music).